QuTech-Delft/quantuminspire/README.md

 ## Configure a project name for Quantum Inspire

-SDK stores the jobs in a Quantum Inspire project with the name "qi-sdk-project-" concatenated with a unique identifier.
-It is possible to provide a project name yourself.
-This makes finding the project in the Quantum Inspire web-interface easier.
+As a default, SDK stores the jobs in a Quantum Inspire project with the name "qi-sdk-project-" concatenated with a unique identifier for each run.
+Providing a project name yourself makes it easier to find the project in the Quantum Inspire web-interface and makes it possible to gather related jobs to the same project.

 Qiskit users do something like:
 ```python